MicrosoftDocs/cpp-docs.tr-tr/docs/dotnet/vector-stl-clr.md

 #### <a name="parameters"></a>Parametreler

-*Right*<br/>
+*Doğru*<br/>
-Kopyalanacak kapsayıcı.
+Kopyalanması gereken konteyner.

 ### <a name="remarks"></a>Açıklamalar

-Üye işleci nesnesine *sağ* kopyalar ve ardından `*this`döndürür.
-Denetlenen diziyi, denetimli sıranın bir kopyasıyla değiştirmek için bunu *kullanırsınız.*
+Üye işleç *nesneye doğru* kopyalar, sonra döndürür. `*this` Bunu, denetlenir sırayı *sağdaki*kontrollü dizinin bir kopyasıyla değiştirmek için kullanırsınız.

 ### <a name="example"></a>Örnek